 How Does it Work?

-Researchers have been unable to provide conclusive evidence that CBD offers medicinal benefits for users, but they have uncovered information about how it interacts with our bodies.
+Researchers have been unable to provide conclusive evidence of the benefits that CBD offers for users, but they have uncovered information about how it interacts with our bodies.

 The endocannabinoid system (ECS) is a cell-signalling system and research has linked it to being involved in numerous vital processes.
-It is involved in mood, sleep, appetite, memory, motor control and many more.
-Even if you are not using CBD, the ECS is still active and helping to regulate these functions.
+Even if you are not using CBD, the ECS is still active and helping to regulate certain functions within the body.

 There are three main components of the ECS: Enzymes, molecules, and receptors.
 There are two receptors which could be of crucial importance when interacting with cannabinoids: CB1 and CB2.